simondlr/Contract-Reactor/README.md

 See examples for basic version (to use it, use bower to fetch the components).

 To use in production, simply add reactor.jsx as a script (see examples section).

+For the examples, the web root should one directory up (so as to include the corret reactor.jsx).
+If you have reactor.jsx in the same folder, then just change the path in the examples.

 ## TODO